Uniform $C^{1,\alpha}$-regularity for almost-minimizers of some nonlocal perturbations of the perimeter: Introduction

-for some $C=C(n,G,\gamma)>0$.
-Here $[\cdot]_{\alpha,R}$ denotes the H\"older semi-norm in the ball of radius $R$ in~$\R^{n-1}$. \end{mainres} \begin{proof} The proof is a standard consequence of the excess decay proven in~\cref{thm:decexcess} and Campanato's criterion for Hölder-continuous functions.
-We refer to~\cite{Mag2012} for more details. \end{proof} Let us stress the fact that by~\cref{Hint0}, as explained above, we essentially already know that such minimizers are $C^{1,\alpha}$ regular by the classical regularity theory of almost-minimizers of the perimeter, see~\cref{prp:smallscales_decexcess}.
-The main point of~\cref{mainthm:holdreg} is that the estimate holds at a \enquote{large} scale $R$ uniformly as $\eps$ goes to 0.
+Let us notice that by~\cref{Hint0}, we already know that $(\Lambda,r_0)$-minimizers with small excess at scale $\eps$ are $C^{1,\alpha}$.
+This follows from the classical regularity theory of almost-minimizers of the perimeter.
+The main point of~\cref{mainthm:holdreg} is that the estimate holds at a fixed scale $R$ \emph{uniformly as $\eps$ goes to 0}.

+\begin{rmk} We could generalize the definition~\cref{def:almostmin} of $(\Lambda,r_0)$-minimizers to an open subset $\Om\subsq\R^n$, imposing that competitors $F$ differ from $E$ only in balls $B_r(x)\subsq \Om$.
+We would obtain a uniform regularity result for $(\Lambda,r_0)$-minimizers in compact subsets of $\Om$.
+This applies for instance to sets $E$ which are prescribed outside $\Om$ and minimize $\calF_{\eps,\gamma}$ locally in $\Om$.
+Our arguments work just the same. \end{rmk}

-We now give the main steps of the proof of~\cref{mainthm:holdreg} or more precisely of~\cref{thm:decexcess}.
-The overall strategy follows the classical regularity theory for minimizers of the perimeter as pioneered by De Giorgi, Federer, Almgren and Allard to name a few.
-We follow here the presentation from~\cite{Mag2012}.\\ The first step is to obtain density upper and lower bounds, both for the volume and the perimeter.
+We now give the main steps of the proof of~\cref{mainthm:holdreg} or more precisely of the excess decay stated in~\cref{thm:decexcess}.
+While the overall strategy follows the classical regularity theory for minimizers of the perimeter as pioneered by De Giorgi, Federer, Almgren and Allard (to name a few), the presence of a \emph{competing nonlocal term} makes it quite delicate to adapt.
+In particular, the arguments described below in Steps 2 \& 4 are new.
+Indeed, as we go from large scales to smaller scales the nonlocal nature of $P_\eps$ is increasingly important.
+Even at scales $r\gg\eps$ the nonlocal contributions at distances $s\gtrsim r$ has to be precisely estimated.
+Besides, for the Caccioppoli inequality we introduce a new strategy based on the slicing techniques of~\cite{MP2021,Lud2014} and on the study of the new \emph{shadow} functional $\Sha$.

+Here we follow the order of the presentation of the classical theory of~\cite{Mag2012} and we use the same notation.

+We first establish density upper and lower bounds, both for the volume and the perimeter.
 This is a direct consequence of a weak quasi-minimality property for $(\Lambda,r_0)$-minimizers $E$ of $\calF_{\eps,\gamma}$ (see~\cite[Theorem~5.6]{Fus2015} or~\cite{DS1995}).
 Indeed, we prove in~\cref{prp:wquasimin} that $E$ satisfies

-for every $F$ such that $E\triangle F\csubset B_r(x)$ with $x\in\R^n$, $0<\Lambda r\le 1-\gamma$ and~$C$ depends only on $n$, $G$ and~$\gamma$.\\
+for every $F$ such that $E\triangle F\csubset B_r(x)$ with $x\in\R^n$, $0<\Lambda r\le 1-\gamma$ and~$C$ depends only on $n$, $G$ and~$\gamma$.